 Trump ally Sidney Powell pleads guilty to conspiracy charges in Georgia 2020 election case

-Powell appeared in Fulton County Superior Court on Thursday, where a prosecutor laid out the terms of the plea deal.
+Powell appeared in the Superior Court of Fulton County in Atlanta on Thursday, where a prosecutor laid out the terms of the plea deal.
 In exchange for her pleading guilty, Powell was sentenced to six years on probation and must pay a $6,000 fine and $2,700 in restitution to the state of Georgia.
 The judge overseeing the case signed off on the agreement at the hearing.

 Powell is also required to testify "truthfully against any and all co-defendants in this matter," McAfee said.

-Powell was among the conservative lawyers who pushed baseless claims of widespread fraud in the 2020 election and participated in a contentious meeting at the White House in December 2020, during which White House lawyers confronted her and lawyer Rudy Giuliani about their election claims.
+Powell was among the conservative lawyers who pushed baseless claims of widespread fraud in the 2020 election, endorsing outlandish theories of foreign interference and ballot manipulation to try to reverse the results.
+She participated in a contentious meeting at the White House in December 2020, during which White House lawyers confronted her and lawyer Rudy Giuliani about their election claims.

 She and 18 others, including Trump, were charged by a grand jury in Fulton County in August.
 Powell initially faced seven charges and pleaded not guilty.
 Prosecutors agreed to dismiss the charges in the original indictment as part of the plea deal.